Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/modalMessages/modalError.md

     }

 ---
 It seems like an error has occurred during the export process.
 Please try again.

-If the issue persists, please report this bug.
+If the issue persists, please report this bug so we can investigate and fix it.
 This information can help:
 - The steps to reproduce the problem
 - The URL of this page